CCPPETMR/tools/README.md

 # tools
-Additional utilities and tools added in support of Leeds CCP course, September 2016.
+Additional utilities and tools added in support of Leeds September 2016 CCP course, and, first release of CCPPETMR code.

-Example data is available from CCP website.
+Files with example data are available from the CCPPETMR website Downloads page - https://www.ccppetmr.ac.uk/downloads.